SushmithaUmasudhan/smart-study-predictor/README.md

-# Smart Study Performance Predictor
+# Smart Study Performance Predictor using Machine Learning
 This is a simple Machine Learning project built using Linear Regression to predict student marks based on study hours.
 ## Project Overview
-This project analyzes the relationship between study hours and marks using a dataset stored in a CSV file.
+This project uses Linear Regression to model the relationship between study hours and student performance.
-It also provides performance categories and basic study suggestions.
-Dataset is loaded from an external CSV file instead of hardcoded values.
 ## Features
 - Predicts marks based on study hours
 - Categorizes performance: